farcaller/motion_build/README.md

 Core concepts of Project are:

 1. **Config**.
 This one holds project properties and build-time data required for the build.
-It's pretty limited now (it's a Hash), what I'm looking forward to is to make it more customizable based on actual running conditions.
+It's based on a DSL for possible options and value validators.
+Options can hold a default value, resolve it at runtime, or you can override it from local config.

 2. **Builder**.
 This is a pretty straightforward class, that manages all external tools, performs command executions and also logs the required output.